IBM/universal-connectors/docs/Logstash9UpgradeLimitations.md

 ### For Central Manager (CM Flow) Deployments

-After applying **patch 5008**, all datasource profiles must be reinstalled to ensure they are using the updated Logstash 9.3.4 configuration:
+After applying **patch 5008**, all datasource profiles must be reinstalled to ensure they are using the updated Logstash 9.3.3 configuration:

 1. Navigate to **Manage > Universal Connector > Datasource Profile Management**
 2. Select all the profiles
 3. Follow the profile reinstallation process through the Central Manager UI

+**Important Note for Syslog Profiles:**
+For syslog-based profiles, you **must** edit and save the profile before reinstalling it.
+This ensures that the profile configuration is properly updated with the new Logstash 9.3.3 parameter names.
+Simply reinstalling without editing and saving first may not apply the necessary configuration updates.

-**Note:** Profile reinstallation is necessary to ensure Universal Connector configurations are properly updated to work with Logstash 9.3.4 after applying patch 5008.
+**Note:** Profile reinstallation is necessary to ensure Universal Connector configurations are properly updated to work with Logstash 9.3.3 after applying patch 5008.

 ## Compatibility Notes

-Configuration changes introduced in Logstash 9.3.4 are not backward compatible:
+Configuration changes introduced in Logstash 9.3.3 are not backward compatible:

-- Old parameter names (`ssl_enable`, `ssl_cert`, `ssl_verify`) are not supported in Logstash 9.3.4
+- Old parameter names (`ssl_enable`, `ssl_cert`, `ssl_verify`) are not supported in Logstash 9.3.3
 - Configurations must be updated appropriately for GDP version 12.2.3+ or Patch 5008

 ## Post-Upgrade Validation